codeceptjs/CodeceptJS/docs/webdriver.md

 WebDriver protocol works over HTTP, so you need to have a Selenium Server to be running or any other service that will launch a browser for you.
 That's why you may need to specify `host`, `port`, `protocol`, and `path` parameters.

-By default, those parameters are set to connect to local Selenium Server but they should be changed if you want to run tests via [Cloud Providers](/helpers/WebDriver#cloud-providers).
+By default, those parameters are set to connect to local Selenium Server, but they should be changed if you want to run tests via [Cloud Providers](/helpers/WebDriver#cloud-providers).
 You may also need `user` and `key` parameters to authenticate on cloud service.

 There are also [browser and platform specific capabilities](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities).
 Services like SauceLabs, BrowserStack or browser vendors can provide their own specific capabilities for more tuning.